gilesknap/gphotos-sync/etc/DriveAndPhotos.rst

 Creations
 -------------
-Google Photos own creations such as Panoramas and Movies etc. Are not know to drive and hence any older than 10000 most recent items (and not in an album) simply cannot be accessed programatically.
+Google Photos own creations such as Panoramas and Movies etc. Are not know to drive and hence any older than 10000 most recent items (and not in an album) simply cannot be accessed programmatically.
 A workaround to this is to create a folder and drop them all in (as long as you have less than 10000, in which case they would need multiple albums)

 Modified Date
 -------------